-I ordered the most gorgeous dk weight yarn, Cascade Cherub DK, with the intention of making a light weight springtime pattern to share with all of you.
+I received the most gorgeous dk weight yarn, Cascade Cherub DK, with the intention of making a light weight springtime pattern to share with all of you.
 I was going to make a throw, but soon realized that the diagonal cluster stitch that I chose, in combination with this yarn, made a delicate lace fabric that would be perfect for an heirloom crochet baby blanket pattern.
 You could, of course, choose to make a throw for yourself, and increase the foundation chain to make a larger version!

 Heirloom Baby Blanket Crochet Pattern